Name & Address and IRS Codes

 - Section 1 – Earnings and Service: Your employer reports your WRS earnings and service to ETF each year.

-- Section 2 – Creditable Service: This section shows your total years of creditable service broken down into three types: "Before 2000," "After 1999," and "After Act 10."
-This includes military service , if applicable.
+- Section 2 – Year of Creditable Service: This section shows your total years of creditable service broken down into three types: "Before 2000," "After 1999," and "After Act 10."
+This includes military service, if applicable.
 You may have service in one, two, or all three types, depending on when and how long you have worked under the WRS.
 See the WRS Retirement Benefit page for more information.

 - Section 3 – Employee-Required Contributions: This section shows the cumulative employee-required contributions in your account.
-This amount does not include the matching employer contributions (see Section 9 on Page 2 for your total account balance).
+This amount does not include the matching employer contributions (see Section 9 for your total account balance).
 Your interest rate is shown in this section.

-- Non-taxable portion of employee contributions (Investment in Contract ): Since July 2011, most employee contributions are made on a before-tax basis so they are not taxed until you receive a WRS benefit after you terminate all WRS employment.
+- Non-taxable portion of employee contributions (Investment in Contract): Since July 2011, most employee contributions are made on a pre-tax basis and are not taxed until you receive a WRS benefit.
 However, some types of employee contributions are made on an after-tax basis and are not taxed again.
 The non-taxable portion of your account is your Investment in Contract.

 Section 4 and Section 5

 - Section 4 – Additional Contributions: This section shows the balance of voluntary additional contributions that you and/or your employer have made to your account.
 Additional contributions always receive the effective rate of interest.
 You cannot withdraw contributions until you leave all WRS employment.
 See the Additional Contributions page for more information.

 - If you received a Long-Term Disability Insurance (LTDI) benefit, your LTDI supplemental contributions are included as Core Employer Additional Contributions.